Building a New Generation of Multicultural Project Managers

 How does Project Management develop within Comau?

 We developed a project – the Project Management Academy – and since 2007, more than 1,000 people of our project management team have been trained.
 Comau PM Academy was created to develop a culture oriented towards project management and skill and enhance the knowledge and culture of the PM family.
 The trainers of the Academy are Comau’s most capable employees.
-Comau PM Academy is a PMI-approved Global R.E.P.
-(Registered Education Provider) which means that Comau has been certified and can hold courses recognized by PMI.
+Comau PM Academy is a Project Management Institute (PMI)®-approved Global R.E.P.
+(Registered Education Provider) which means that Comau has been certified and can hold courses recognized by Project Management Institute (PMI)®.
 On the basis of the success of the PMO, in 2010 we extended the same approach to the management of risks, of contracts and of the activity at our Customers’ sites.
 In the Corporate Project Management organization, we created Risk Management, Contract Management and Site Management to assist our project managers – and not only – and to develop a “new generation” of project managers able to influence and manage, within the projects under their responsibility, both the strictly technical aspects and the human and relational aspects of the teams they guide.

 Could you summarize the importance of Project Management for Comau in three key points?